 - Family Nurse Practitioner (FNP) (74 credit hours)

-- Distant, on-site FNP tracks are available in Joplin (MSSU) and St. Joseph (MWSU), Missouri.
-Students will take most of the core courses online and then core clinical courses will be offered onsite at UMKC, MSSU, or MWSU.
-Currently, Arkansas students are required to do clinical experiences in Missouri.
+- A distant, on-site FNP track is available in St. Joseph (MWSU), Missouri.
+Students will take most of the core courses online and then core clinical courses will be offered onsite at UMKC or MWSU.

 - FNP emphasis area onsite in Kansas City